HM Prison Shepton Mallet: Closure

 On 10 January 2013, Justice Secretary Chris Grayling announced that Shepton Mallet Prison was one of seven prisons in England to close.
 HMP Shepton Mallet closed on 28 March 2013.
 The closure ceremony was attended by officers and staff, past and present, the Bishop of Bath and Wells, veterans and serving personnel of MTC Colchester, representatives of the US Armed Forces and family and friends.
 The final act was the handover of the union flag to the last governor.
-The event was also marked by a fly past of a Royal Naval Lynx helicopter from RNAS Yeovilton and an hour and a half peal from the local church bells.
+The event was also marked by a flypast of a Royal Naval Lynx helicopter from RNAS Yeovilton and an hour and a half peal from the local church bells.
 The staff, who marched to parade just inside the main gates, accompanied by the RNAS Yeovilton Volunteer Band, were then dismissed.

 Sale and tourist attraction

 After closure, the prison was put up for sale by the Ministry of Justice.
 The original deadline to declare a preferred bidder for the site was the end of March 2014 but this was put back until mid-August.
 Proposals for the site included converting it into prison heritage centre with hotel, bar and restaurants as well as housing, or converting the complex into a museum, gym, a hotel and ghost and horror tours.
 The proposals were rejected in October.

-In December 2014, it was agreed Shepton Mallet Prison–along with Dorchester Prison, Gloucester Prison and Kingston Prison–would be sold to City and Country.
+In December 2014, it was agreed Shepton Mallet Prison – along with Dorchester Prison, Gloucester Prison and Kingston Prison – would be sold to City and Country.
 It is now open to the public as a historical tourism destination, offering guided tours, ghost tours and a variety of other activities.
 In 2021, plans were approved to turn part of the prison into accommodation.

+Safety concerns and near closure as a tourist attraction

+On 28 November 2023, it was announced on the prison's social media channels that the prison would close its doors as a tourist attraction on 2 January 2024 following a breakdown in relationship between the owners, City & Country, and the prison's operators, Cove Group, who also operate Shrewsbury Prison in Shropshire.

+The dispute centred on the failure by the Cove Group to have up to date electrical safety testing done.

+On 21 December 2023, Cove Group announced that the closure had been cancelled after last-minute negotiations with City & Country, that the prison would continue to be open to the public through the New Year, and that further negotiations were planned to take place on the New Year.

+As of January 2024, Shepton Mallet Prison continues to be open to the public, and is offering annual visit passes, implying that the prison will continue to be open in the foreseeable future.